gvwilson/sensibleadventures/bookster/bookster.md

 fighting all the time.
 He said a good captain needs to know the bilges as well as the captain's table."
 He sniffled.
 "And when Razi showed up and wanted to look at all the old stuff here, paere said all right, let's make a deal.
-That's why he started teaching me stuff."
+That's why he started teaching me."
 His face crumpled.
 "But now he's g-gone and I don't know what to *do*."